NixOS/rfcs/rfcs/0075-declarative-wrappers.md

    package, and edit these derivations to include a `wrappers.json` in them.
    This should be done with `makeWrapperAuto` as well, see (2).
 2. Design the `makeWrapperAuto` shell hook:
-  - It should introduce a shell function (to be called `wrappersInfo`) that will allow piping a JSON string from `builtins.toJSON` and spit a `wrappers.json` that will include both what was piped into it, and the content from the package's various inputs' `wrappers.json` files.
+  - It should introduce a shell function (to be called `combineWrappersInfo`) that will allow piping a JSON string from `builtins.toJSON` and spit a `wrappers.json` that will include both what was piped into it, and the content from the package's various inputs' `wrappers.json` files.